MX Linux: Desktop editions

 MX Linux uses Xfce as the main desktop environment, to which it adds a freestanding KDE Plasma version and, in 2021, a stand-alone Fluxbox implementation.
+All editions contain a "move in ready" set of applications beyond what Debian includes with each desktop and many feature enhancements such as disk and driver tools.
+LibreOffice 26.x Word Processing suite, and VLC multimedia software comes pre-installed.
 Other environments can be added or are available as "spin-off" ISO images.